Vstark0/Vstark0/README.md

 - 👀 I’m interested in gaming, DND, music, and cooking
 - 🌱 I’m currently learning python and java script
 - 💞️ I’m looking to collaborate on bootcamp labs
-- 📫 How to reach me by email at gabrielawilkison@gmail.com
+- 📫 How to reach me: By email at gabrielawilkison@gmail.com

 <!---
 Vstark0/Vstark0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.